wordpress-mobile/WordPress-iOS/Pods/WordPress-iOS-Editor/README.md

 ## License

-WordPress-iOS-Editor is available under the GPLv2 license.
+WordPress-iOS-Editor is available under the MIT license.
 See the [LICENSE](https://raw.githubusercontent.com/wordpress-mobile/WordPress-iOS-Editor/develop/LICENSE) file for more info.